 We’ve been eating a lot of our fruit and vegetables!
-While I will freeze some of our harvest, I mostly rely on canning to preserve.
+While I will freeze some of the yearly harvest, I mostly rely on canning to preserve it.
 I’ve been eyeing this freeze-dryer, and I have heard so many positives about this company but I’m just not quite ready to make that investment.
 Maybe next year.

 So back to my canning, today I’m just taking a few minutes to share with you 7 of my favorite canning supplies and tools that have really helped me put up a lot of produce in a small amount of time.
 These are all worth checking out and I think you’ll find they help you to up your canning game…

-7 Favorite Canning Supplies to Up Your Canning Game
+7 Favorite Canning Equipment to Up Your Canning Game

 Here is one of my favorite gardening/homesteading YouTubers I like to watch, demonstrating how to use them,